-Back in August of 2017, a young and impressive PCB by the name of Nicole Pacino was featured in this newsletter.
-Pacino is a second-generation PCB who has followed in the footsteps of her father who owned, grew and sold his successful design bureau, San Diego PCB.
+Back in August of 2017, a young and impressive PCB designer by the name of Nicole Pacino was featured in this newsletter.
+Pacino is a second generation PCB designer who has followed in the footsteps of her father who owned, grew and sold his successful design bureau, San Diego PCB.
 Since the last time she appeared in this newsletter, she has moved to the US East Coast and earned a place on the Cobham Advanced Electronics Solutions design team.
-At Cobham they call Pacino the “Altium Whiz Kid” due to the complexities of her designs, as well as her mastery of Altium Designer® .
+At Cobham they call Pacino the “Altium Whiz Kid” due to the complexities of her design, as well as her mastery of Altium Designer.
 Read on for an update on Pacino’s journey and her first major steps in her bright and promising career.

 Warner: What are some things you were surprised about that were important to your employer?